Understanding and managing cystinuria in dogs

 Long-term management

 Cystinuria in dogs requires lifelong monitoring and management.
-Regular veterinary examinations, including urinalysis and ultrasound scans, are necessary to monitor the dog's condition and respond to changes early.
+Regular veterinary examinations, including urinalysis and ultrasound scans, are necessary to monitor the dog's condition and respond to any changes early.

 FAQ: Frequently asked questions about cystinuria in dogs